Djarahh/Project/PROCESS.md

 I fixed the world map transitions in combination with the slider.
 I have had some difficulties with the data that was represented in the map (tooltip did not show the data I had selected with the silder, only the initial data I loaded into the function).
 Now I will start on the sunburst.
 The sunburst tutorial is helping understand the way I should programm the graph, however I found out that I should reformat my data again --> The data should be formatted as follows:
 A list of dictionaries that each have a name.
 So there should be a list medal dictionaries, that contains a list of sports dictionaries, containing a dictionary of athletes.
 I just do not know how I should be implementing this yet.
 At this point I have a dictionary of medals, with a dictionary of sports, with a list of sporters and events.

+# Day 6 (Tuesday 15-11-2019)
+Today I am trying to format my data into the right format for the sunburst.
+So far I have not been able to do it.